 What sets some brands apart from others is the way they present their content.
 According to 71% of marketers, video content performs better than any other form of content regarding conversion rates.

 Moreover, 46% of people say they are more likely to seek further information after viewing branded content on social media platforms.
 On Instagram, 25% of all ads are single videos, and the shorter the video, the higher the engagement.

 How to Select Your Video Format?

 Given that videos perform better on Instagram than static images, it is an easy choice to get more video content in your social media plan for Instagram.
 Several online tutorials can give you easy ideas on how to make a video with pictures and music.

 But Instagram has a host of different video formats for the platform, each with its unique purpose and target audience.
 How do you go about making videos that would be perfect for each of these formats?

-When you seek out information on Instagram marketing and the nitty-gritty that comes with it, you would realize that there are five formats of Instagram videos that are non-promoted such as in-feed Instagram video post, Instagram story, IGTV, Instagram Live, and the latest addition of Reels.
+When you seek out information on Instagram marketing and the nitty-gritty that comes with it, you would realize that there are five formats of Instagram videos that are non-promoted such as in-feed Instagram video posts, Instagram story, IGTV, Instagram Live, and the latest addition of Reels.

 Depending on what you are creating content for – brand or individual – you can pick a video format that works out the best for you.
 Here is our breakdown of every format, its specifications, and the relevance of usage.

 1. Instagram in-feed video